cullena20/IRESComicMischief/CodingNotes.md

 * I pad and mask in the dataset, maybe better to do this in the data loader?
 * Also, text padding was previously done to have padding before: [11, 12, 14] would become [0, 0, 0, 11, 12, 14] instead of [11, 12, 14, 0, 0, 0]
   I changed this, but maybe this isn't good

+# The Model

+* The model has some weird implementation things
+* I don't think we should mess with it too much though because we have to use pretrained weights